MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 These remote management features help organizations reduce the IT effort required to manage devices.
 They also help users quickly regain use of their device should they misplace it or forget the device password.

+> [!NOTE]
->**Remote control software** Microsoft does not provide build-in remote control software, but works with partners to deliver these capabilities and services.
+> Microsoft does not provide build-in remote control software, but works with partners to deliver these capabilities and services.
 With version 1607, remote assistant and control applications are available in the Microsoft Store.

 ## Retire